 Since launching this unique project in 2015 to honour the Anzac centenary, Council has placed the Australian Defence Force Rising Sun badge and the Royal Australian Navy (RAN) badge on streets which share the same names as people, places or events of historical significance to the ANZAC campaign from 1915.

-For Anzac Day 2019, Council will be installing commemorative badges on the following 21 streets to honour World War One and World War Two Victoria Cross recipients, and places significant to Australian Soldiers in New Guinea.
+For Anzac Day 2019, Council installed commemorative badges on the following 21 streets to honour World War One and World War Two Victoria Cross recipients, and places significant to Australian Soldiers in New Guinea.

 |Antill Street, Wilston||Currey Avenue, Moorooka||Cutler Avenue, Moorooka|